Chapter 7 & 13 Bankruptcy Attorneys in Redford Township, Michigan

-Filing for Chapter 7 Bankruptcy in Redford
+Chapter 7 Bankruptcy Attorney in Redford

 A Chapter 7 Bankruptcy is generally for non-homeowners or for homeowners without a lot of equity in their home.
 It allows you to virtually erase your unsecured debt and get on with your life.

-Filing for Chapter 13 Bankruptcy in Redford
+Chapter 13 Bankruptcy Attorney in Redford

 A Chapter 13 Bankruptcy is a good option for homeowners with a lot of equity.
 It allows you to restructure your debt and pay the balance over a longer period of time so that you pay less per month.
 It also allows you to save your home.

 Bankruptcy is not as daunting as you may think.
 We immediately take over talking with your creditors; so you don’t have to deal with them anymore.
 We prepare and file all the forms and attend your hearing with you.

 Many people are intimidated by having to appear in Court, but it really is painless when you have your attorney with you to pave the way.
 And when you are finished, you have more money each month and no more creditors calling you day and night.

 Frequently Asked Questions about Filing for Bankruptcy in Redford

 How do I know if Bankruptcy is right for me?

 Only you can decide whether you want to file Bankruptcy.
 It does have long term effects on your credit rating as it stays on your credit history for up to 10 years.